Kawasaki Bighorn 350 & Bison 250

 For more aggressive 91-octane riders, we also offer “Sport” cylinder porting that offers a stronger overall power delivery, and much better high range drive for those aggressive gear-to-gear acceleration runs.
 We strongly recommend the “Sport” cylinder-head modification along with this cylinder porting.

+Two views of the stock F9 350 Cylinder Porting.
+It bears noting that all stock F5 and F9 cylinder porting specifications are the same.
 Our "Blueprint" and "Sport" cylinder porting are both finished in this way, but the Sport Spec has slightly greater port timings and widths.
 The "rough finished" transfer passages offer much better fuel atomization, while the smoothed exhaust port helps to educe carbon deposit build-ups.

 About Vibration - It’s important to know that no 2-stroke single cylinder (nor twin or triple) engine can be truly “balanced” to run smooth at all rpms.
 The best that can be done is to calculate a “balance factor”, for the crankshaft flywheels, that allows the engine to run smoothly in one rpm range….while running “less than smoothly” in rpm ranges higher and lower.